First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

+where the sum is over voids (index $j$) and \lya-forest in quasar spectra (index $i$) at wavelength $\lambda_i$ such that the pair $(i,j)$ is contained in the $(r,\mu)$ bin.
+The weights $w_i$ are chosen following \cite{duMasDesBourboux2020} to favor low-noise pixels and pixels at high redshift where the correlations are the strongest.
+The covariance matrix of $\xi$ is determined using the subsampling method \cite{duMasDesBourboux2020} in which the Stripe 82 footprint is divided into non-overlapping sky regions.
+We find that this covariance estimator agrees to within 10\% with those derived from the variations of the $\xi$ in 11 mock realizations described below.

+To quantify the angular asymmetry of $\xi(r,\mu)$, it is convenient to compute its multipole expansion onto the Legendre polynomial basis, $\xi_\ell(r)$, specifically the monopole $\xi_0$, quadrupole $\xi_2$, and hexadecapole $\xi_4$.
+Fig.~\ref{fig:xcorr_void_lya} shows the measured 2D correlation as well as its multipoles.
+The positive monopole for $r\lesssim20\mpc$ reflects the typical size of the voids, while the negative values for $r>20\mpc$ reflect the overdensities outside the voids.
+A strong quadrupole is measured at separation $r\sim20\mpc$.

+\textit{Simulations} -- The correlations of the eBOSS data in Fig.~\ref{fig:xcorr_void_lya} cannot be directly compared to a physical model because they are contaminated by several measurement artifacts, primarily due to the small density of lines-of-sight compared to the high density of flux measurements within individual lines-of-sight.
+Interpretation of the data therefore depends on the use of synthetic \lya~samples ("Saclay mocks")~\cite{Etourneau2023}.
+Those contain lines of sight with correlated \lya~transmission flux fractions $F(\lambda)$.
+The $F(\lambda)$ are generated using two Gaussian-random fields: $\delta_L$ generated on a coarse-grained 3D grid ($2.19 \mpc$ cell size), and $\delta_S$ on a fine-grained 1D grid ($0.2 \mpc$ cell size).
+Along quasar lines of sight, $F(\lambda)$ is computed from $\delta_L(\lambda)$ and $\delta_S(\lambda)$~\cite{weinberg_lower_1997}:

-In this expression, $\eta_{\parallel}$ is the velocity gradient along the line of sight, in the linear approximation.
-The Gunn-Peterson parameters $a_{\mathrm{GP}}(z)$, $b_{\mathrm{GP}}(z)$ and $c_{\mathrm{GP}}(z)$ are tuned to reproduce the mean transmitted flux fraction $\langle F \rangle$, the large-scale \lya~bias and its RSD parameter as measured in~\cite{duMasDesBourboux2020}.
-The term $\delta_{S}$ is added to model small-scale fluctuations, to recover the \lya~one-dimensional power spectrum.
+where $\eta_{\parallel}$ is the velocity gradient associated with $\delta_L$ along the line of sight, in the linear approximation.
+The parameters $a_{\mathrm{GP}}(z)$, $b_{\mathrm{GP}}(z)$ and $c_{\mathrm{GP}}(z)$ are empirical coefficients tuned to reproduce the observed statistical properties of the \lya~forest: the mean transmitted flux fraction $\overline{F}$, the large-scale \lya~bias and its RSD parameter as measured in~\cite{duMasDesBourboux2020}.

-Quasar continuum and an eBOSS-like instrumental noise are then added to the spectra.
-Metal absorption in the intergalactic medium, correlated with \lya~absorption, is included.
-Finally, High Column Density (HCD) systems leading to saturated \lya~absorption are added following \cite{Chabanier2021}.
-Eleven mock realizations of the full Stripe 82 dataset, labelled RSD-mocks, were generated.
-Eleven additional realizations, labelled noRSD-mocks, were produced with $c_{\mathrm{GP}} = 0$ - i.e. without the effect of the large-scale velocity flow.
-For each mock realization, reconstructed flux contrasts $\delta_F(\lambda)$, void catalogs, and $\xi(r,\mu)$ are computed in the same way as for the eBOSS data.